3.3 Advanced usage

 3.3.1 Boundary conditions

 A crucial aspect of partial differential equations are boundary conditions, which need to be specified at the domain boundaries.
 For the simple domains contained in py-pde, all boundaries are orthogonal to one of the axes in the domain, so boundary conditions need to be applied to both sides of each axis.
-Here, the lower side of an axis can have a differnt condition than the upper side.
+Here, the lower side of an axis can have a different condition than the upper side.
 For instance, one can enforce the value of a field to be 4 at the lower side and its derivative (in the outward direction) to be 2 on the upper side using the following code:

 bc_lower = {"value": 4}